vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `cpu-scheduler package disable` *package*
   Prevent the scheduler from assigning containers to *package*

-`lxcfs worker ls`
-  List LXCFS workers.
-Note that LXCFS is deprecated and new containers aren't assigned to LXCFS workers anymore, so there might not be any workers.

-    `-H`, `--hide-header`
-      Do not show header, useful for scripting.

-    `-L`, `--list`
-      List available parameters and exit.

-    `-o`, `--output` *parameters*
-      Select parameters to output.

-    `-s`, `--sort` *parameters*
-      Sort output by parameters, comma separated.
-Sorted by usage score by default.

-`lxcfs worker enable` *worker*
-  Enable LXCFS worker for further use.
-If it is not full, starting containers can be assigned to it.

-`lxcfs worker disable` *worker*
-  Disable the LXCFS worker.
-It will continue running as long as containers are using it, but new containers will not be assigned to it.

-`lxcfs worker set max-size` *worker* *size*
-  Change the maximum size of LXCFS *worker*.
-It has no effect on containers that are already using it.

-`lxcfs worker prune`
-  Unused workers are automatically destroyed.
-This command will trigger the check immediately.

 `trash-bin dataset` add *dataset*
   Add custom dataset to its pool's trash bin.
 This can be used for user-created datasets outside of `osctld`'s control.
 The dataset is placed in the trash bin